 In China, there is plenty of old and famous restaurant and cafe with authentic local food but usually hidden away from travelers, tourists and foreigners, only well known to the locals.
 The question is why?
-After some brief research, I have found out that the keyword search is just incompatible with the Chinese character on the search engine, unless you know Chinese character and have searched the correct keyword to have the right information shows up.
-The Chinese character for these restaurant is 老字号 (pinyin ; lao zi hao), with Google translated as “old and famous”, whereas laozihao means old and authentically famous.
+After some brief research, I have found out that the keyword search is just incompatible with the Chinese character on the search engine unless you know Chinese character and have searched the correct keyword to have the right information shows up.
+The Chinese character for these restaurants is 老字号 (pinyin; lao zi hao), with Google translated as “old and famous”, whereas laozihao means old and authentically famous.
 Laozihao has to be local delicacies with a brief history and famously well known to the locals.
-These laozihao do have a reputation to the local community serving authentic local delicacies, with some dated back to the early 1900s.
-Starting from Guangzhou, here I have compile a list of local Guangzhou delicacies which I have tried them on my own as I travel China (Full Guangzhou Guide here).
+These laozihao do have a reputation for the local community serving authentic local delicacies, with some dated back to the early 1900s.
+Starting from Guangzhou, here I have compiled a list of local Guangzhou delicacies which I have tried them on my own as I travel China (Full Guangzhou Guide here).
 If you have read part 1, skip to part 2 here.
-Also do check out my list of alternative best food in Guangzhou!

 1. Wan Xing Xiao Shi 万兴小食 – Claypot Baked Rice

-Their signature dish is their infamous claypot baked rice with variety selection of meats and they do serve soup as well.
+Their signature dish is their famous claypot baked rice with a variety selection of meats and they do serve soup as well.

 Having your dinner here would be great that the flavor they deliver does represent the local flavors of Guangzhou.
 Do expect to queue and have fun hunting your seats since they have limited seating space.
 With Beijing Road Pedestrian Shopping Streets just around the corner, this would be a great spot to indulge in a local delicacy.